guaraqe/nonempty-alternative/README.md

 # nonempty-alternative

-Non-empty lists from semigroups can be naturally extended to an `Alternative` interface since it contains the `empty` element.
+Non-empty lists from `semigroups` can be naturally extended to an `Alternative` interface since it contains the `empty` element.
+Many instances arise naturally from this interface.

+This generalization allows the use of non-empty `List`, `ZipList`, `Vector`, etc...

 ## TODO